KenKundert/emborg/doc/commands.rst

 You can explicitly specify an archive::

-   emborg mount --archive continuum-2015-04-01T12:19:58 backups
+   > emborg mount --archive continuum-2015-04-01T12:19:58 backups

 You can mount the files that existed on a particular date using::

-   emborg mount --date 2015-04-01 backups
+   > emborg mount --date 2015-04-01 backups

 Or, you can mount all the available archives::

-   emborg mount --all backups
+   > emborg mount --all backups

 You will need to un-mount the repository or archive when you are done with it.
-To do so, use the *umount* command.
+To do so, use the :ref:`umount <umount>` command.

 .. _prune: